Casaletto Spartano: Geography

 Located in southern Cilento, between the Cilentan Coast and the Vallo di Diano, Casaletto Spartano is a hilltown located in the middle of a large forest area part of Cilento and Vallo di Diano National Park.
-Nearest settlements are Battaglia and Tortorella.
+The nearest settlements are Battaglia and Tortorella.
 The town is crossed by Bussentino, a tributary creek of Bussento river.

 The municipal territory borders with Basilicata region and with the municipalities of Casalbuono, Caselle in Pittari, Lagonegro, Morigerati, Rivello, Sanza, Torraca, Tortorella and Vibonati.

 The only hamlet (frazione) is the nearby village of Battaglia, originally named Bactalearum.
-It is located just below the hill of Casaletto and its population was of 119.
+It is located just below the hill of Casaletto, and its population was 119.

 Other minor localities, at almost composed by few scattered farmhouses, are Affonnatora, Barbieri, Capello, Caravo, Castagna Grossa, Cerreta, Chiapponi, Conca, Fortino, Gioncoli, Marano, Mariolomeo, Melette, Monte Grosso, Pantanelle, Pie' dei Balzi, Serra dell'Edera, Sisamo, Valle Frassino, Vallennora, Vallonsecco and Varco delle Chiappe.